eeshanbot/itp-articuno/README.md

 # itp-articuno
-Tools to streamline working with the WHOI Ice Tethered Profiler dataset
+Tools to streamline working with the [WHOI Ice Tethered Profiler dataset](https://www2.whoi.edu/site/itp/).
+The Ice-Tethered Profiler data were collected and made available by the Ice-Tethered Profiler Program (Toole et al., 2011; Krishfield et al., 2008).

 ### Dependencies